gabrielkrieshok/digital-development-guide/learn/hosting-camps-workshops-and-hackathons.md

 First, review these steps to a successful Hackathon

 1\.
-Identify & Engage Customer: who's interested, and in what
+Identify & Engage Customer -- who's interested, and in what

 - Decide on some basics -- whom do you want to serve, what's the range of things you might possibly offer?
 Set a time and place for a kickoff meeting, around 6-8 weeks away.
 - Find people who are gateways to those communities, or who might have access to your target individuals, and see what they think as a starting point.
 (Do research, Go to their events, etc.)
-- The Pitch: We are [insert name] We looking to create a resource center for  [insert name]!
+- The Pitch -- We are [insert name] We looking to create a resource center for  [insert name]!
 We might offer a number of things, ranging from [insert name] to [insert name] -- but we want your feedback.
 Let us know what you're looking for, what you need to help you succeed!

 2\.
 Identify & Engage Existing Resources